 To find out if you are eligible for premium assistance or Medicaid visit NevadaHealthLink.com.

 Premium assistance can be estimated by using the premium cost calculator at NevadaHealthLink.com.

-It’s also important to know that beginning in 2014, most people will have to have health insurance or pay a fine.
+It’s also important to know that since January 1, 2014, most people will have had health insurance or will pay a fine.
 For individuals, the penalty for the entire year will be $95 per adult and $47.50 per child, up to a family maximum of $285 or 1 percent of the family’s income, whichever is greater.